The Gunpowder Plot: Exploding the Legend: Synopsis

 The programme explores through partial dramatization the plot itself, and the persons involved.
 It also answers the question of whether the plot would have actually worked: the Houses of Parliament would have been completely obliterated, and most of the windows in nearby Westminster Abbey would have been shattered.

 The first hurdle to overcome was the actual recreation of the 17th-century Houses of Parliament.
 As the buildings were demolished to expand the current structures, Simon Carter, the Parliamentary Curator provided drawings of the original structures for the recreated structure to utilise using 650 tonnes of concrete.
 Explosives expert Sidney Alford helped to determine that thirty-six barrels containing one cubic ton of gunpowder were used in the plot.
 Alford further proved that the "decayed" powder was classified as such because it was unsuitable for infantry use, but could still detonate.

 The dramatic experiment, conducted on the Advantica-owned Spadeadam test site and overseen by Arup, proved unambiguously that the explosion would have, at the very least, killed all those attending the State Opening of Parliament in the Lords chamber, including, according to historical consultant Justin Pollard, King James I and VI of Scotland, Archbishop Bancroft, Lord Northampton and the philosopher Francis Bacon.

 The power of the explosion, which surprised even gunpowder experts, was such that 7 ft solid concrete walls (made deliberately to replicate how archives suggest the walls in the old House of Lords were constructed) were reduced to rubble.
-Measuring devices placed in the chamber to calculate the force of the blast were themselves destroyed by the blast, while the skull of the mannequin representing King James, which had been placed on a throne inside the chamber surrounded by courtiers, peers and bishops, was found far from the site.
-According to the findings of the programme, no one within 100 metres of the blast would have survived, and all windows within a large distance of the palace would have been shattered, including the stained glass windows of Westminster Abbey.
+Measuring devices placed in the chamber to calculate the force of the blast were themselves destroyed by it, while the skull of the mannequin representing King James, which had been placed on a throne inside the chamber surrounded by courtiers, peers and bishops, was found far from the site.

+According to the findings of the programme, no one within 100 metres of the blast would have survived, and all windows within a large distance of the palace would have been shattered, including the stained-glass windows of Westminster Abbey.
 The power of the explosion would have been heard at least five miles away, and seen from much further.
 Even if only half the gunpowder had gone off, everyone in the House of Lords and its environs would have been killed instantly.
 The blast would have been mostly directed upwards, Arup blasting consultant David Haddon, pointed out, raining debris in a 200-meter radius.